wahabaftab/Snakes-And-Ladders/README.md

 # Snakes-And-Ladders

 This repo contains my first app made in Android Studio.
 It helped grasp basic understanding of how app works and how to make one using android studio.
 Its a basic snakes & ladders game which can be improved further but since I didn't know much about android studio when I was making it So you might run into some issues.
+You can find more details about the app here: wahabaftab.com/Projects

 ### How to run:
 * You can download the apk and install the app.